oxanahr/discord-bot/README.md

 ## About The Project
-This project is written for the purpose of practical acquaintance with the Golang programming language.
+This project has practical acquaintance purposes with the Golang programming language.
 Task Manager Bot is a Discord Bot that helps you to organize your tasks.

 ### Built With